diversitywoman/conference2014/_posts/speakers/2013-07-11-murray-thomas.md

 categories: speakers
 title: Murray
 name: Thomas Murray
-position: "SVP, Chief Talent Officer"
+position: "SVP, Chief Talent Officer, EMC"
 image: Murray_Thomas.JPG
 published: true
 teaser: "Simon T. Bailey is a Leadership Catalyst who aspires to inspire 10% of the world’s population to find their passion and release their brilliance."